wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • To dispute the ticket without having to make your court appearance, you can send a not guilty plea by mail to the court.
 It may be sent before the scheduled court date and included should be a copy of the citation (or the citation number), your name and mailing address.
 A pre-trial notice to appear may be sent to notify you of your new court date.

-• If you have to make a court appearance, then you may do so to enter your plea and have the pre-trial hearing set.
-It is possible to meet with the prosecuting attorney and see if a plea bargain can be reached.
-If not, then a trial date may be set and you should consider retaining an attorney's services.
+• If you have to make a court appearance, you may do so to enter your plea and set the pre-trial hearing.
+You can also meet with the prosecuting attorney to see if a plea bargain can be reached.
+If not, a trial date may be set, and you should consider retaining an attorney's services.

 What to Expect in Wisconsin Traffic Court

-• If you are found not guilty at trial, then charges against you are dismissed and you are released of all fines, fees, and demerits, however, court costs are still applicable.
+• If you are found not guilty at trial, the charges against you are dismissed, and you are released of all fines, fees, and demerits; however, court costs are still applicable.

-• If you are found to be guilty at trial, then you may be obligated to pay all fines, fees and any other charges and penalties imposed by the court, including court costs.
-Demerit points may be also added to your record.
+• If you are found guilty at trial, you may be obligated to pay all fines, fees, and any other charges and penalties imposed by the court, including court costs.
+Demerit points may also be added to your record.

-Reducing demerit points applicable by taking a court-approved traffic safety course is possible.
+Taking a court-approved traffic safety course can reduce demerit points.
 Successful completion of the course may result in up to a 3-point reduction.
-You may be required to be eligible, under Wisconsin DMV requirements, to take the course and can only take it once in 3 years.
+You may be required to be eligible, under Wisconsin DMV requirements, to take the course, which can only be taken once every three years.

 How Do I Find Wisconsin Traffic Court Records?

-Traffic court records may be found on the websites of the court where the cases were heard.
-You can access the records online by following the requisite instructions.
-Otherwise, you can visit the office of the court's clerk in person and make your request.
+Traffic court records may be found on the court websites where the cases were heard.
+You can access the documents online by following the requisite instructions.
+Otherwise, you can visit the court clerk's office in person and make your request.
 Court charges may be applicable if you need copies of the record.
 Requests for records are subject to verification of the requesting party's identity.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties may provide: